adobe-dss-aep/ajo-handson-labs/ME/3. Defining Segments/Create a Segment.md

 3. Insert Name for Segment – “Free subscriber who watched episode1 -XX”.
 Replace XXX with your attendee number.

 In the segment User Interface, you can create segment based on profile attributes, events, reuse previously created segments, or a combinaison of those options.
-For this segment we will use profile infomration adn experience events.
+For this segment we will use profile information and experience events.
 Let's start with the profile attributes

 4. Select "Attributes:, search for “Account Type”, or browse property Individual profile > AdobedemoAmerica 275 > Holdings